 The 2017 Talent Trends study revealed that nearly a third of all companies currently use freelancers to fill a number of their vacant roles.

-In fact, as we witness a huge shift from the ideology of full-time working, freelancing is allowing us to take on more than one job at a time, which could, in turn, lead to a higher salary overall.
+As we witness a huge shift from the ideology of full-time working, freelancing is allowing us to take on more than one job at a time, which could, in turn, lead to a higher salary overall.

 And, with start-up businesses sometimes reluctant to hire full-time employees, freelancers are hugely appealing.